 The latest member of this victims list were 10 schools in the Newhall School District in Santa Clarita, California, USA, whose system is kept hostage since July 14th.
 The event is still ongoing by the time this news is being updated, and an estimate of a potential 6,000 elementary school student’s data could have been compromised.
 The district had internal firewalls and updated policies for phishing prevention.

 A group of Russian hackers, known as Darkside, managed to penetrate the gas pipeline that supplies most of the south-eastern United States, on May 6th, 2021, becoming one of the biggest cyber attacks to date.
-Around 100 GB of customer data were stolen and a ransomware attack - the encryption of their files and the following demand for a ransom – took place the next day.
-Colonial, the company responsible for the pipeline, had to shut its pipeline down for six days and is currently in a gradual process of restoring its operations to normal.
+Around 100 GB of customer data were stolen and a ransomware attack – the encryption of their files and the following demand for a ransom – took place the next day.
+Colonial, the company responsible for the pipeline, had to shut its pipeline down for six days and had a gradual process of restoring its operations to normal.

-The attack is the most significant on US oil infrastructure in history, forcing President Biden to declare a state of emergency and take extraordinary measures to avert a major supply crisis.
-Biden's latest move was the enactment of an Executive Order to strengthen cybersecurity infrastructure of US institutions and improve the protection of the federal government's network.
+The attack was the most significant on US oil infrastructure in history, forcing President Biden to declare a state of emergency and take extraordinary measures to avert a major supply crisis.
+Biden’s latest move was the enactment of an Executive Order to strengthen the cybersecurity infrastructure of US institutions and improve the protection of the federal government’s network.

 Likewise, in early May a cyber-attack on an Asturian cloud services company left many Spanish national institutions, such as the Spanish Foundation for Science and Technology (FECyT), the Court of Auditors, or the Nuclear Safety Council (CSN), as well as some Spanish City Halls, without external IT services.

-This list of recent incidences shows that a strong and trustworthy cybersecurity protection is essential to today’s society and to the continuity of businesses and governments around the world.
+This list of recent incidences shows that strong and trustworthy cybersecurity protection is essential to today’s society and to the continuity of businesses and governments around the world.